IAnalyzeGenomes/CallVars/README.md

 7) Germline variant detection using GATK HaplotypeCaller
 8) Somatic variant detection using GATK Mutect2

-Working directory structure for running NGS analysis:
+# Working directory for running NGS analysis:
 1) Paired-end reads (ending in _R1.fastq and _R2.fastq, say A_R1.fastq and A_R2.fastq) in ‘FastQ’ directory
 2) CallVars.yml
 3) Snakefile